geotools/geotools/docs/user/tutorial/coverage/coverage.rst

 Creating our tile envelope
 --------------------------
-First we'll create the envelope of our tile based on our indexes and target enveloped width and height
+We'll create the envelope of our tile based on our indexes and target enveloped width and height:

 .. literalinclude:: /../src/main/java/org/geotools/tutorial/coverage/ImageTiler.java
     :language: java